Wish List (song)

-"Wish List" (stylized as Wi$h Li$t) is a song by the American singer-songwriter Taylor Swift, from her twelfth studio album The Life of a Showgirl (2025).
-Written and produced by Swift, Max Martin and Shellback, the lyrics showcases Swift's deepest desires for love with her partner Travis Kelce, yearning for a simpler life away from her fame.
+"Wish List" (stylized as "Wi$h Li$t") is a song by the American singer-songwriter Taylor Swift from her twelfth studio album, The Life of a Showgirl (2025).
+Written and produced by Swift, Max Martin and Shellback, it is a 1980s-inspired electropop and synth-pop power ballad, with lyrics about the narrator's desire for love and a peaceful domestic life.